-But when you ditch the small debt first, you see progress.
-That one debt is out of your life forever.
-Soon the second debt will follow, and then the next.
-These little wins will give you a confidence boost, you’ll see that the plan is working, and you’ll stick to it.
+No matter how small that first debt is, it’ll be out of your life forever.
+Soon the second debt will follow and then the next.
+These little wins will give you a confidence boost.
+Not only that, you’ll see the plan is working, and you’ll stick to it.

 2. How do I know when to sell something or pay it off?

-Breaking free from those payments will drastically change your mindset and your wallet as you move toward becoming debt free.
+Breaking free from those payments will drastically change your mindset and your wallet as you move toward becoming debt-free.
 But if you own an item that will be paid off in a few months, it's all right to keep it.
 Just get rid of the debt!

 3. Should I keep saving for retirement while on Baby Step 2?